Flying and Your Child's Ears

 - Practice a breathing exercise.
 Older kids and teens can practice this exercise during a flight's ascent and descent: Breathe in slowly, then gently pinch the tip of the nose and exhale through the nose while closing the mouth.
 Repeat as necessary.

-If your child is taking medications that contain antihistamines or decongestants, talk to your doctor about whether to continue them during the flight.
+If your child takes medicines that contain antihistamines or decongestants, talk to your doctor about whether to continue them during the flight.

 In some cases, a child may continue to have ear pain for longer periods (up to several hours) if the ears don't "pop."
 You can continue to give your child pain relievers according to the package directions until the pain eases.
 If it continues for more than several hours, call your doctor for advice.